jing1tian/franky/README.md

 Franky is a high-level control library for Franka robots offering Python and C++ support.
-By providing a high-level control interface, Franky eliminates the need for strict real-time programming at 1 kHz, making control from non-real time environments, such as Python programs, feasible.
+By providing a high-level control interface, Franky eliminates the need for strict real-time programming at 1 kHz, making control from non-real-time environments, such as Python programs, feasible.
-Instead of relying on low-level control commands, Franky expects high-level position or velocity targets and uses [Ruckig](https://github.com/pantor/ruckig) to plan time-optimal trajectories in real time.
+Instead of relying on low-level control commands, Franky expects high-level position or velocity targets and uses [Ruckig](https://github.com/pantor/ruckig) to plan time-optimal trajectories in real-time.

 Although Python does not provide real-time guarantees, Franky strives to maintain as much real-time control as possible.
 Motions can be preempted at any moment, prompting Franky to re-plan trajectories on the fly.
-To handle unforeseen situations—such as unexpected contact with the environment—Franky includes a reaction system that allows to dynamically update motion commands.
+To handle unforeseen situations—such as unexpected contact with the environment — Franky includes a reaction system that allows to update motion commands dynamically.
-Furthermore, most non-real time functionality of [libfranka](https://frankaemika.github.io/docs/libfranka.html), such as Gripper control, is made directly available in Python.
+Furthermore, most non-real-time functionality of [libfranka](https://frankaemika.github.io/docs/libfranka.html), such as Gripper control is made directly available in Python.

 Check out the [tutorial](#-tutorial) and the [examples](https://github.com/TimSchneider42/franky/tree/master/examples) for an introduction.